jxmot/ESP8266-RCWL0516/README.md

   <img src="./mdimg/bb-01.png" alt="NTE 6 pin IC package" txt="NTE 6 pin IC package" style="border: 2px solid black;width:400px"/>
 </p>

 **NOTES :** The NTE3042 chips I used didn't have the typical pin 1 markings.
-Most IC's will have a small dimple on the top that marks pin 1.
+Most IC's will have a small dimple or a printed dot on the top corner that marks pin 1.
 However the NTE3042 chips have the left edge (*looking down*) corner removed.
 And unfortunately the resulting notch is very small and difficult to see without magnification.
 Here's a diagram that might provide a better description :

 <p align="center">
   <img src="./mdimg/ic-6-pin-all-nte.png" alt="NTE 6 pin IC package" txt="NTE 6 pin IC package" style="border: 2px solid black"/>